garden-io/garden/docs/reference/commands.md

     # The module spec, as defined by the provider plugin.
     spec:

-        # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
+        # POSIX-style filename to write the resolved file contents to, relative to the path of the module source
+        # directory (for remote modules this means the root of the module repository, otherwise the directory of the
+        # module configuration).
         #
         # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
         # directories, they will be automatically created if missing.